nemesis2/siyolo/README.md

 * Use curl or your client to POST images for inference.
 * Supports multipart/form-data and application/json (base64).
-* Models: Place YOLO .pt files in /opt/siyolo/models/; if missing it will attempt to automatically down the model.
+* Models: Place YOLO .pt files in /opt/siyolo/models/; if missing it will attempt to automatically download the model.
 * CPU Display: Falls back to system CPU if no CUDA.
 * FP16: Use half=True on CUDA for lower VRAM usage.
 (Keep FP32 for Maxwell cards)
 * VRAM: Large models (yolov8x-seg.pt) may require >3–4GB.
 Consider smaller models (yolov8n, yolov8m) for 4GB GPUs.